Ruth Arts Foundation

 + Photography by Landre

-In the Studio, a tool shed functions as a working shop, or can be screened off with movable partitions that serve as pin-up surfaces on one side, & vertical storag on the other.
+In the Studio, a tool shed functions as a working shop, and can be screened off with movable partitions that double as pin-up surfaces on one side and vertical storage on the other.